Why I Quit Being a Baha’i

 The person who founded the Baha’i faith claimed to be the latest in the Central Middle Eastern series of prophets, and generally said (paraphrasing): “All religions are of the same source, but ours is the latest version.
 Everyone is equal, though.
 Now, go follow these laws, this administration, and these guidelines.
 If you’re serious, take part in community development, much of which is sometimes subtly, and sometimes explicitly about getting more followers.”
 (See more here at their official website.)

 I grew up in a religious (but luckily, open-minded and accepting) Persian family that belongs to the Baha’i Faith.
-My parents went through a lot of trials in their life, and most of my extended family are refugees for religious reasons.
+My parents went through a lot of trials in their lives, and most of my extended family are refugees for religious reasons.
 The reason they’re refugees is that the Baha’i religion is not recognised in Iran, and thus Baha’i citizens don’t have any civil rights, including for education, government jobs, healthcare, and so on.

 After a difficult adulthood trying to reconcile the Baha’i faith with my personal beliefs, I realised I couldn’t, and so had to leave.